 - Consider potential challenges for colleagues, your team or department, your manager(s), and external contacts while you are on leave, and solutions to these potential challenges.

-- Arrange a specific time to speak with your manager about your upcoming STD leave.
+- Arrange a specific time to speak with your manager about your upcoming STD or MAPFML leave.
 (Avoid only informal conversations about coverage of your job responsibilities).

 - Prepare for your meeting.
 You may want to use your completed Work Responsibilities Coverage Form as a starting point for your conversation.

 - Discuss current projects – status, expectations of developments during your leave, and what will be required of the person(s) covering for you.